 “By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

 that is in the world

 Are you fond of the corruption that is in the world?
-Do you still have a hankering for the worst kinds of sin?
+Do you still have a craving for the worst kinds of sin?
 Do the tinsel and baubles of this world still appeal to you?
-This is contrary to how the apostle Paul lived his life.
+This desire is contrary to how the apostle Paul lived his life.
 The Lord Jesus spoiled Paul from living for the world.

 Ga 6:14, “But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.”

-It is one thing not to be eccentric, and it is another thing not to be deceived by the world.
+It is one thing not to be eccentric, but it is another thing not to be deceived by the world.
 Worldly living loses its fascination when we embrace the Lord Jesus.
 He exposes the façade of this world.
 When we fall in love with Him, the world loses its grip on us.